maryclaireteahan/matchthemonster/README.md

   - When the user presses the restart button it refreshes the web page.

+- Time

+  - The Time feature begins timing how long the user spends at the game from the first card they click.
+It increments in seconds and is shown beside the grid.

+- Moves

+  - The Moves feature tracks how many moves the user makes from the first card they click until they finish the game.
+It increments in 1 move per card flip and is shown beside the grid.

 - Cards

   - When the user clicks a card it turns over to reveal an image.
 This card remains like this until a second card clicked.
 This card turns over to reveal it's image.
 If the images match the cards stay turned over.
 If the images don't match the cards flip back.

 - End of Game

   - When the user has matched all the cards a div will pop up with the message "You Win!" along with the number of moves and time it took to win.
+Under this message is another Close button.
+This button acts in the same way as the Close button in the Rules div.
+If the user clicks it it will disappear leaving the completed game grid with all cards showing.
+At this point the user will press the Restart button to play again.

+- Moves bug
-- Moves feature would only increment in 2s after each second click.
-While the number of moves was correct, it would only update after the second click.

-  - My moves increment operand needed to be removed from it's initial function and placed in another one.
+  -The feature would only increment in 2s after each second click.
+While the number of moves showing was correct, it would only update after the second click.
+My moves increment operand needed to be removed from it's initial function and placed in another one.
+The feature is now working properly

-- Restart Button
+- Restart Button bug

   - I wanted to include a restart button.
 When I would press it the cards would flip back over but they wouldn't shuffle, also the timer would start immediately rather than from my first move.
 I edited the button so that the page reloads when it is pressed.